Wellness in Nutrition (WIN)

-During SFY 2010-11 NYSOFA provided 22.9 million meals to 181,536 older New Yorkers with $175,697,278 in funding from all sources.
-[10.4 million congregate meals to slightly more than 122,000 participants and 12.5 million home delivered meals to slightly more than 59,000 participants] In addition, during 2010-11 SFY NYSOFA provided 13,800 sessions of nutrition counseling to 9,200 participants with $1.1 million in funding from all sources; 37,900 sessions of nutrition education to 86,400 participants with $2.4 million in funding from all sources.
+The most recent date from WIN is based on program data from SFY2011-12.
+23 million meals were provided to older New Yorkers with $174,400,538 in funding from federal, state, and local sources.
+Actual numbers show that 10.4 million congregate meals were provided to slightly more than 124,000 participants and 12.7 million home delivered meals were received by slightly more than 56,000 participants.
+In addition, during SFY 2011-12 the aging network provided 14,000 hours of nutrition counseling to 8,447 participants with $900,782 in funding from all sources; and, 413,365 nutrition education units to 68,388 participants with $1.8 million in funding from all sources.

-Based on client-based data collected from all state units on aging and survey methods, the Administration on Aging indicates that participants receiving services through Title III of the Older Americans Act (including meals) are at higher risk of nursing home placement than others in their age group nationally, based on common predictors of nursing home entry.
-Those who receive homemaker services, home-delivered meals, and case management appear especially vulnerable.
-National survey results of program participants do show that most participants believe the services help keep them out of nursing homes and in their communities.
-With the number of older individuals in the United States (and New York State) increasing, the number of people wanting to remain independent in their homes will continue to grow.
-Analysis done by the Administration on Aging indicates that state units on aging are effectively reaching those most at risk of institutionalization, and that Title III services play an important role in helping older adults remain living independently in the community.
+Benefits of the Nutrition Program: Analysis done by the Administration on Aging (AoA) indicates that state units on aging are effectively reaching those most at risk of institutionalization, and that Title III services play an important role in helping older adults remain living independently in the community.
+AoA estimates that participants receiving services through Title III of the Older Americans Act (including meals) are at higher risk of nursing home placement than others in their age group nationally.
+This conclusion is drawn from client-based data provided by state units on aging, survey methods and common predictors of nursing home entry.
+Older adults who receive homemaker services, home-delivered meals, and case management appear especially vulnerable.
+National survey results of program participants show that most participants believe the services help keep them out of nursing homes and in their communities.
+With the number of older individuals in the United States (and New York State) increasing, the number of people wanting to remain independent in their homes will continue to grow. *Nursing Home placement indicators:

 - Demographic characteristics: Older individuals and those who are non-Hispanic white.
-In NYS for the reporting year 2011-12 74 percent of our home delivered meal clients were age 75 plus while 73 percent are non-Hispanic white.
+In NYS for the reporting year 2011-12, 74 percent of our home delivered meal clients were age 75 plus while 73 percent are non-Hispanic white.

-- Availability of support: Individuals who lack caregiver support
+- Availability of support: Individuals who lack caregiver support.

-People who have difficulty performing three or more ADLs are at increased risk of nursing home placement, and Title III participantsâ€”especially those receiving home-delivered meals, case management, homemaker services, are much worse off than the national population based on analysis done by the Administration on Aging.
+People who have difficulty performing three or more Activities of Daily Living (ADLs) are at increased risk of nursing home placement, and Title III participants (especially those receiving home-delivered meals, case management, and homemaker services) are at a higher level of need than the national population based on analysis done by the Administration on Aging.
 In general, Title III participants also have a higher average number of difficulties with ADLs, and more have been diagnosed with health conditions like stroke and diabetes, which also make nursing home entry more likely.